-4. Traffic Records - Short-term performance goals:
+Traffic Records - Short-term performance goals:

-- Coordinate the planning and development of the Section 408 application and TRCC Strategic Plan with the TRCC. - Support efforts of the Traffic Records Coordinating Committee (TRCC) to implement projects as outlined in the TRCC Strategic Plan. - Support efforts by the Delaware State Police and the Delaware Justice Information System to re-tool the current automated crash reporting system and incorporate into the Law Enforcement Investigative Support System (LEISS) suite of enforcement reporting tools. - Complete the testing phase for CHAMPS (Criminal and Highway Analysis and Mapping for Public Safety) and utilize the system for problem identification needs within the office.
+- Coordinate the planning and development of the Section 408 application and Traffic Records Coordinating Committee (TRCC) Strategic Plan with members of the TRCC. - Assist the TRCC with the implementation of projects as outlined in the TRCC Strategic Plan.
+See below: - Support efforts by the Delaware Justice Information System (DeIJIS) to re-tool the current automated crash reporting project and incorporate into the Law Enforcement Investigative Support Services (LEISS) suite of enforcement reporting tools. (e-crash) - Support efforts by the Division of Motor Vehicles in the creation of a DMV Data Mining Tool - Support efforts by the Office of Emergency Medical Services to enhance the EMS Data Information Network (EDIN) - Support efforts by DelDOT to create a new locator tool to support the electronic crash data system currently in development by DelJIS

-Long-range performance goal: Continue to support TRCC partners' efforts to upgrade existing traffic records systems and efforts to implement additional resources to further aid in accurate, timely, and complete data analysis.
+Long-range performance goal: Continue to support TRCC partners' efforts to upgrade existing traffic records systems and efforts to identify additional resources to further aid in accurate, timely, and complete data analysis.